vielsoft/disclose.ph/README.md

 $ sudo chown -R $USER:$USER ~/.drush
 ```

+If you're on Ubuntu you can try this alternative [this Drush installer](https://github.com/geraldvillorente/drush-installer)

 ## PHP Code Linting
 To check your PHP for code standards and syntax, run these commands.